 Kenilworth and Coventry.
 Wednesday 2nd January 2019.
 Christmas Break and New Year over (Somewhat thankfully for the tummy and the head at least!).
 Five sales instructions, two letting instructions and over forty viewing appointments booked into two office diaries.
 Not exactly what I was expecting that’s for sure.

 My trepidation for the year ahead wasn’t based upon our own sales pipelines (which were sizeably higher than the year previous) but the overwhelming negativity promoted by the general media.
 Bad news travels faster than good.
-We all know that negative or stressful news can cause anxiety to build up in a way you may need a prescription from the London Pound Cake Strain.
+We all know that negative or stressful news is far more readable and enticing than good.

 “Everything is OK.
 Mortgage rates are low and lenders are even giving you cash back as they try to attract new business.
 Brexit’s OK too.
 It’s all been smoke and mirrors.
 Everything is fine.
 If you need to move then move”.

 I’d put my name to that quote (as I wrote it!) but I’m being entirely flippant.
 I haven’t got a clue.